Hanan-Nathem-Saadeh/Reading-Notes/Read:12-EntityFrameworkCoreandAPIs.md

 Create controller and views
 Use the scaffolding engine in Visual Studio to add an MVC controller and views that will use EF to query and save data.

+**for evry resorce access there are a status code to tel the user what habend the this response like :**

+200 meaning that is OK.
+201 meaning that is OK and you create a new resurce.
+400 meaning that is NOT ok client do somting wronge.
+404 meaning that resurce Not there or URI is wronge.
+401 meaning that you dont have the athintction to retch the resurce.
+500 meaning that somthing wronge in the server.

 ### The automatic creation of CRUD action methods and views is known as scaffolding.

 - In Solution Explorer, right-click the Controllers folder and select Add > New Scaffolded Item.